dojoengine/book/src/cairo/overview.md

 - Scarb.toml
 ```

-While seemingly simple, behind the scenes Dojo generates foundational contracts, setting the stage for you to focus purely on data and logic.
+While seemingly simple, behind the scenes Dojo compiler generates foundational contracts, setting the stage for you to focus purely on data and logic.

 Lets take a look at the `main.cairo`: